zstumgoren/gentle-intro-to-sql/README.rst

 This tutorial was crafted by `Troy Thibodeaux <https://github.com/tthibo>`_ as a human-friendly introduction to the world of databases and SQL.

-It introduces database skills fromm the ground up using SQLite and a small set of data from the world of campaign finance.
+It introduces database skills from the ground up using SQLite and a small set of data from the world of campaign finance.

 This repo largely hews to Troy's original `SQL-Tutorial <https://github.com/tthibo/SQL-Tutorial>`_,